aaguiare/ih_datamadpt0923_project_m1/README.md

     - General map creation module to create visual maps of all the places of interest and Bicimad or Bicipark stations
     - Key map creation module to create visual maps of the place of interest input by the user with the nearest station, as well as a line of relation among two points
     - Module api data with all the details of the connection with Bicimad API, extraction in real-time bases, and bikes available in the stations.

--Pipeline:
+- Pipeline:

     - Main.py file with all the data pipeline execution, applying all the auxiliary resources from the modules

--Notebooks:
+- Notebooks:

     - A jupyter notebook used for practise and experimentation

--Ouput:
+- Output:

-Output folder with all the results that the pipeline can create.
+    - Output folder with all the results that the pipeline can create.

--Others:
+- Others:

     - Presentation file for the project introduction on project day
     - Trash folder with all the iterations of the main file and modules